avtanski/mechanical_counter/README.md

-# A Wonky Mechanical Counter
+# A Wonky JavaScript Mechanical Counter

 This is a vanilla-javascript mechanical counter with zero dependencies.